 Currently, the record for the biggest cultivated titan arum is held by Louis Ricciardiello from New Hampshire, USA, who in 2010 owned a plant that stood at more than 10 ft high.
 This broke the previous record held by the botanical and zoological garden Wilhelma, Stuttgart, whose plant was still a respectable 9’6 ft.

-The Royal Botanical Gardens in Kew, London is home to around a dozen titan arums and draw in lots of people every time one is due to bloom.
+The Royal Botanical Gardens in Kew, London is home to around a dozen titan arums and draws in lots of people every time one is due to bloom.

 They certainly are a sight to behold and if you have the chance to see one bloom, you won’t regret it!